ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/overview.rst

 Local Sky Model:
 ~~~~~~~~~~~~~~~~

-On local sky model search, the appropriate rough pixels which fall within the cone search are selected.
+OWhen performing a local sky model search, the following steps are taken:
+Initial Selection: Rough pixels within the cone search area are identified.
-These are then further filtered by their precise pixels.
+Refinement: These rough pixels are then filtered further based on their precise pixel locations.